 Since I was about 10 years old, I have spent much of my life learning about how people think.
 I have studied religions, the great philosophers, science, and especially the many people I have met around the world.
 During the last 50 years of my life, I have watched humans grow from small groups – geographical groups and groups with similar life experiences – to one worldwide interconnected community with a nearly unlimited ability to share knowledge.
 I have watched the good and bad effects of this massive change.

-If humans plan to survive beyond the next few centuries, we must lose our arrogant belief that we are some extra special life form and learn cooperation, respect for diversity, the value of learning and teaching, and especially that our lives are incredibly short but our contributions to humanity are important.
-This site discusses these ideas in depth and, hopefully, will give the reader a different perspective on reality and our place in it.
+If humans plan to survive beyond the next few centuries, we must lose our arrogant belief that we are some extra special life form and learn cooperation, the value of diversity, the value of learning and teaching, and especially that our individual lives are incredibly short but our contributions to humanity are important.

 It seems that human understanding of the universe is growing exponentially.
 Because of today's worldwide communication, scientists and engineers in multiple fields (astrophysics, quantum physics, biology, geology) are able to share and compare information and build increasingly powerful tools for observation and analysis.

 The objects in space are so numerous and so far apart from each other that it is impossible to imagine the size of the universe.
 The definition of "life" is now evolving to include possible life forms on planets and moons where all of earth's life forms would perish.
 The possibility of travel to and communication with any life form on a planet around another star (even in our own celestial neighborhood) is impossible with our current tools.
 And, it may be well into the future before that becomes an opportunity.